We are super happy you are here to use our FREE food analysis and exercise tools. Here's some quick hints.

 My Food Record does not discriminate against people due to race, color, national origin, religion, sex, gender identity, sexual orientation, disability or special needs, age or marital status.
 MFR does ask for visitor's age and gender which are used to compute a visitor's calorie and nutrient needs using research based algorithms which are non-discriminatory.
 Other physical data such as height, weight, pregnancy and breasffeeding status are used in this computation to determine calorie and nutrient needs.

 My Food Record will not sell your data or email address.
 When you sign up for a free account, My Food Record will send you an email asking you to verify your email address is real by clicking on a link to My Food Record.
+The emailed link is intended to be clicked only once.
+Additional clicks on the emailed link will return an error webpage.
+After clicking on the emailed link, your account is activated so you can login with your email address and password.
 We will not ask you for your financial information, address, or phone number.
 Your physical data entered is stored in a cookie to enable the software system to calculate your food record analysis.
 When you close your browser and/or delete your browser cookies, our cookie is deleted.

 If you Create an Account, your food records, favorites and custom foods, including your physical measurements will be saved.
 In order to provide you with a food analysis for your specific measurements though, we need to ask some personal stuff like your age, gender, height and weight as well as pregnancy and breast feeding for women.
 Enter your data in either US or metric measurements.